Editor's note: This blog was originally published in November 2012 and has since been updated for optimal accuracy and relevance.

-- Performing research – the visitor knows there is a problem that needs to be solved.
+- Awareness stage – the visitor knows there is a problem that needs to be solved.
 They will look at free, no-commitment items like tip sheets, white papers and eBooks discussing their issue, and 'how-to' videos.

-- Establishing buying criteria – the visitor recognises your business might be able to provide the solution.
+- Consideration stage – the visitor is establishing a buying criteria and recognises your business might be able to provide the solution.
 At this stage, free product webinars, case studies, catalogues and samples appeal.

-- Evaluating vendors – the prospect is ready to buy.
+- Decision stage – the prospect is evaluating vendors and is ready to buy.
 Here you can offer free trials, free consultations, estimates/quotes and coupons.

 Designing effective workflows is about understanding who you are communicating with and what their needs are at any given time.
-There are tools, like Hubspot, which automate the whole process so that, once configured, you can focus on other things (like creating more of that remarkable content!).
+There are tools, like HubSpot, which automate the whole process so that, once configured, you can focus on other things (like creating more of that great content!).

 But even if you don’t use an automated tool, the steps required to create a powerful and effective lead generation and lead nurturing campaign are the same:

 Bearing in mind the type of workflow you are creating, for the professional services sector for example, you need a detailed view of who your target customer is, and what their pain points are, in order to make sure you are communicating to the right people at the right time.